Single's Inferno: Concept

-Paradise is the direct opposite of Singles Inferno.
+Paradise is the direct opposite of Inferno.
 It is a luxurious island where paired contestants can enjoy dates with room service and fun activities in their paid hotels.
-It is the ultimate goal for contestants, as it is also the place where people can ask about their interests' age and occupation.
-People can only go to Paradise if they choose a person that also chose them to go with.
+It is the ultimate goal for contestants, as it is also the place where people can ask about their interests' age and occupations.
+People can only go to Paradise if they choose a person that also chose to go with them.

-The final couple matches are made in the last episode.
-The women are placed at different points of the island.
+The final couple of matches are made in the last episode.
+The women are placed at different points on the island.
 If the male contestant is interested in a woman, he will walk up to her.
-If she accepts him and takes his hand, they both can leave Singles Inferno together as a match.
+If she accepts him and takes his hand, they both can leave Inferno together as a match.

 Season 1

 Singles

+Note: As of January 2025 no couple is still together.